Jaivik01092001/IIM-LMS/Frontend_Demo/README.md

-# IIM-LMS Frontend
+# IIM-LMS Frontend Demo

-The frontend application for the IIM Learning Management System, built with React, Redux Toolkit, and Tailwind CSS.
+An enhanced frontend implementation for the IIM Learning Management System, built with React, Redux Toolkit, and Tailwind CSS.
+This version includes additional features and UI improvements over the standard frontend.

 ## Features